al0nec0der/StrIve/README.md

     * **Personal Watchlist:** A default place to save content you want to watch later.
     * **Custom Lists:** Create, name, and manage an unlimited number of personal lists (e.g., "Favorite Comedies", "Mind-Bending Sci-Fi").
     * **Seamless Organization:** Add any movie or show to any of your lists directly from its details page.
+* **🔄 Import & Export Lists:** Allow users to import and export their watchlist and viewing data in formats like CSV or JSON, giving them full control and portability of their data.
 * **🎥 Dynamic Content Discovery:** Browse extensive lists of movies and TV shows, categorized into:
     * Now Playing, Popular, Top Rated, and Upcoming Movies.
     * On The Air, Popular, and Top Rated TV Shows.